hubtype/botonic/packages/botonic-plugin-hubtype-analytics/README.md

 ## What Does This Plugin Do?

-This plugin allows you to integrate Hubtype Analytics in your Botonic project.
+This plugin is used to integrate Hubtype Analytics Service in your Botonic project.

 ## Setup

 1. Install the plugin from npm (or yarn):

 ```
-npm i --save @botonic/plugin-hubtype-analytics
+npm i @botonic/plugin-hubtype-analytics
 ```

 2. Add it to the `src/plugins.js` file defining the projectId of the Project you want to use:

+You can define two optional functions to obtain the language and the country.
+By default if you do not define these functions it will use the language defined in request.session.user.extra_data.language and country defined in request.session.user.extra_data.country

 ```
   export const plugins = [